-Registration: The procedure for registration, governed by administrative order or prakas, is a reasonably simple and straightforward process for local NGOs.
-INGOs must conclude a Memorandum of Understanding with the Government, which is a more complex process.
+Registration: The procedure for registration, governed by administrative order or prakas, can be a complex and lengthy process for local NGOs.
+INGOs must conclude a Memorandum of Understanding with the Government, which is also a more complex process.

 Criminal responsibility: Members of NGOs are subject to the UNTAC Penal Code, pending enactment of the new Penal Code.
 The new draft Penal Code – currently before the National Assembly - will regulate a number of criminal activities, including such crimes as fraud, embezzlement, corruption, terrorism, etc. The 2007 Counter-terrorism Law has detailed provisions relating to the question of financing of and material assistance to terrorism.